Ohio sheriff's lieutenant apologizes for 'won't help Democrats' post, blames sleep medication

 Clark is not the only Ohio county dealing with controversial statements made by law enforcement officials on social media.

-The U.S. Justice Department said its election monitoring efforts will include Portage County, where a sheriff was accused of intimidating voters last month, to make sure the county complies with federal voting rights laws during early voting and on Election Day.
+The U.S. Department of Justice’s election monitoring operation is on site in Portage County, in the northeastern part of Ohio, to ensure the county complies with federal voting rights laws during early voting and on Election Day.

-The department’s announcement came after Republican Sheriff Bruce Zuchowski posted on social media that people with Kamala Harris yard signs should have their addresses written down so that immigrants can be sent to live with them if the Democrat wins the presidency.
+That’s after Portage County Sheriff Bruce Zuchowski, a Republican, was accused last month of intimidating voters.
+Zuchowski, who is running for reelection, posted on social media that people with Kamala Harris yard signs should have their addresses written down so that immigrants can be sent to live with them if the Democrat wins the presidency.

+In the wake of the comments, the Portage County Board of Elections voted to forego using sheriff’s deputies for election security this year.

+Asked at a news conference Monday about how the two cases might impact voters’ feelings of safety, Republican Secretary of State Frank LaRose said some law enforcement officials — particularly when they’re running for office — can sometimes make comments that are “ill-advised.”

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.